John Manningham-Buller, 2nd Viscount Dilhorne

-John Mervyn Manningham-Buller, 2nd Viscount Dilhorne (28 February 1932 – 25 June 2022) was a British peer and barrister.
+John Mervyn Manningham-Buller, 2nd Viscount Dilhorne (28 February 1932 – 25 June 2022), was a British peer and barrister.

 Background and education

-Lord Dilhorne was the son of Reginald Manningham-Buller, 1st Viscount Dilhorne, and Lady Mary Lindsay, daughter of David Lindsay, 27th Earl of Crawford.
+Lord Dilhorne was the son of Reginald Manningham-Buller, 1st Viscount Dilhorne, and his wife, Lady Mary Lindsay, daughter of David Lindsay, 27th Earl of Crawford.
 His sister is Eliza Manningham-Buller, Baroness Manningham-Buller, the former head of MI5.
 He was educated at Eton and the Royal Military Academy, Sandhurst.